 The resulting Guardians of the Galaxy - Mission: BREAKOUT! opened in 2017.
 It's admittedly a stylistic and atmospheric outlier at the park (oddly looming over otherwise elegantly-themed, idealized Californian lands) even if the ride itself is a ton of fun.
 Fans will probably always debate the ride's placement and arguably short-sighted shoehorning into California Adventure, but Disney's argument was that it wouldn't feel out of place for long.

-In 2020, it'll be ret-conned into the new Avengers Campus land being built near it.
-Utilizing Disney's new favorite design aesthetic (adaptive re-use of warehouses), the land will invite guests into a campus made of reclaimed Stark manufacturing buildings where the next generation of heroes (that's us) are invited to test out new technologies and hone our heroic skills.
+Three years after the ride's opening, it was ret-conned into the new Avengers Campus land built near it.
+Utilizing Disney's new favorite design aesthetic (adaptive re-use of warehouses), the land invites guests into a recruitment center made of reclaimed Stark manufacturing buildings where the next generation of heroes (that's us) are invited to test out new technologies and hone our heroic skills.
 This first Marvel-themed land in the U.S. will (as per the Universal agreement!) never actually use the word Marvel.
 But it can use any of the Marvel heroes, even those currently in use at Islands of Adventure.

 Radically different from Universal's comic book metropolis, this more grounded land will, of course, be based on the Marvel Cinematic Universe versions of the characters rather than their cartoon counterparts.
-It'll open with just one ride joining the Guardians: an interactive web-slinging Spider-Man ride (rumored to be heavily modeled after Toy Story Midway Mania).
-An anchoring E-Ticket Avengers ride is expected at a later date.
+It'll open with just one ride joining the Guardians of the Galaxy...
+Web Slingers: A Spider-Man Adventure (a next-generation interactive dark ride).
+An anchoring E-Ticket Avengers ride has been announced to follow in a Phase II expansion, but will likely meet some resistance under new CEO Bob Chapek in light of the 2020 COVID-19 global pandemic and its breathtaking affect on the worldwide economy and tourism.

 (An Avengers Campus is also taking shape at Disneyland Paris, as well as a "Stark Expo" corner of Hong Kong Disneyland's Tomorrowland.
 Both are exempt from Universal's licensing agreement due to the "shrinkage" clause, since Universal never built Marvel-themed lands in those countries.)